peternijssen/spiderpy/README.md

 This library is not affiliated with Itho Daalderop or Spider and retrieves date from the endpoints of the mobile application.
 Use at your own risk.

+You will need the gateway in order to communicate.
+If Itho Daalderop ever takes the cloud environment offline, this library will no longer function.
+If you are looking for a way to control your fan, I would suggest to use https://github.com/arjenhiemstra/ithowifi as it supports local control.

 ## Currently supports

 **Thermostat**